 On Wednesday, USA Gymnastics confirmed that record-breaking gymnast Simone Biles would not compete in the individual all-around competition at the 2020 Olympics, in order to focus on her mental health.
 "Simone will continue to be evaluated daily to determine whether or not to participate in next week's individual event finals," USAG wrote in a statement.
-"We wholeheartedly support Simone's decision and applaud her bravery in prioritizing her well-being."
+"We wholeheartedly support Simone's decision and applaud her bravery in prioritising her well-being."

 The announcement came a day after Biles withdrew from the team competition on Tuesday due to an undisclosed medical issue — which came a day after Biles opened up about the mounting pressure she's under as the most decorated gymnast of all time.
 "I truly do feel like I have the weight of the world on my shoulders at times," she wrote on Instagram.
 "I know I brush it off and make it seem like pressure doesn't affect me but damn sometimes it's hard hahaha!"